 Do you wake up in the morning with jaw pain, neck aches, and even migraines?
-These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth.
+These are common symptoms of a condition called bruxism, which causes you to clench and grind your teeth, especially while sleeping.
 The damage done to your teeth (and your quality of life!) caused by grinding and clenching can be severe and lead to numerous complications including worn down and fractured teeth, temporomandibular joint disorder (TMJ), and chronic migraines.

 - Shortened teeth

 - Cracks in the enamel, which can lead to cavities or root infections

 - Fractures to your teeth, which often require restorations

 And those are just the problems you experience in your mouth!
 Teeth grinding and the muscle tension that comes along with it also causes pain in the neck, jaw, and head.
 Over time, the pressure of grinding and clenching your teeth often leads to problems with the temporomandibular joint.
 Inflammation in the joint, known as TMJ or TMD, leads to neck and shoulder pain, ear pain, and locking of the joint.

 Place your fingers at your temples.
 Now close your mouth and hold your back teeth together.
 Feel the movement as the muscles in your temples clench?
 When your muscles are held in this locked position over a long period of time, the result can be a chronic migraine.
 Many migraine sufferers who have tried everything to relieve their condition don’t even realize that the problem is actually with their teeth.

 We do not want you to face the possibility of tooth loss, and we don’t want you to compromise your well-being because of pain.